 Here, we see the failure of the men of Benjamin as they did not completely control the city of Jerusalem.
 They had victory over the city but it would not be totally occupied until the time of King David.

-Now the tribes of Joseph attacked Bethel, and the Lord was with them.
-When they sent men to spy out Bethel (formerly called Luz), the spies saw a man coming out of the city and they said to him, 'Show us how to get into the city and we will see that you are treated well.'
-So he showed them, and they put the city to the sword but spared the man and his whole family.
-He then went to the land of the Hittites, where he built a city and called it Luz, which is the name to this day.
+The house of Yosef likewise attacked Beit-El; and ADONAI was with them.
+The house of Yosef sent spies to Beit-El (the city was formerly called Luz).
+The spies saw a man coming out of the city and said to him: "Please show us the way to enter the city, and we will treat you kindly."
+So he showed them the way into the city, and they overpowered the city with the sword, but they let the man and all his family go free.
+He went into the land of the Hittim, built a city and called it Luz, which is its name to this day.

 The tribes of Joseph were Ephraim and the western part of Manasseh.
 We see that they attacked Bethel after sending a spy to check it out.
 They trusted in the eyes of men instead of the wisdom of God but God allowed them to take the city.
 They spared a man and his family in exchange for telling them how to get into the city and we see that the man went on to establish another city.
 This man named it Luz which was the old name for Bethel.